Earned Income Tax Credit^

 Notes/News: In 2009, the Maine legislature passed a tax reform package that made the state’s EITC partially refundable.
 In June 2010, that package was vetoed by voters and the expansion of the EITC did not take effect.

 On April 2, 2013, the Maine House passed a bill, HP 305, that would increase the state EITC from 5 percent to 50 percent of the federal EITC, and make the credit refundable.
-The bill was amended in the Senate to only increase the EITC to 10 percent of the federal credit, and passed by both the Senate and the House, but has now been placed on the special appropriations table and will likely not move forward during this legislative session.
+The bill was amended in the Senate to only increase the EITC to 10 percent of the federal credit, and passed by both the Senate and the House, but was placed on the special appropriations table and did not move forward during this legislative session.

 Maine: State and Local Taxes in 2007, Institute on Taxation and Economic Policy, November 2009